nus-cs2113-AY2122S1/ip/docs/README.md

 to download it.
 3. After downloading, add path to bin folder to PATH variable in Environment Variables
 4. Check if Java is downloaded by running `java --version` in your Terminal.
-5. Download the latest jar file from [here](https://github.com/STAung07/ip/releases/tag/A-Jar).
+5. Download the latest jar file from [here](https://github.com/STAung07/ip/releases/tag/A-Release).
+6. Save jar file in folder of choice.

 ## Program Start
+Open terminal in folder containing `Friday.jar` file.\
-Type in command `java -jar Friday.jar` in the terminal directory containing `Friday.jar` file.\
+Type in command `java -jar Friday.jar`.\
 The screen below should appear after a short while.\
-This indicates that previous data from storage has been loaded successfully into your current task list, and you can proceed with using the app.
+This indicates that previous data from storage has been loaded successfully into your current task list, and you can proceed with using the program.
 ```
                            .*%@@@@@@@@@@@@@@@@@@@@@@&(.
                       /@@&*  #@@@@@@@@@@@@@@@@@@@@@@@  .%@@%.